Introduction to Program Design

 - parent of the node at : at

-remove (priority element elem
+remove (priority element elem):

 - replace

-) in the heap - remove the last element
+roowith the last element (elem) in the heap - remove the last element

 - while the ordering constraint is not satisfied: swap

-with its parent
+elemwith its parent

-(priority) are . remove
+insert and remove (priority) are . remove (arbitrary) and contains are .

 Treaps §